Set up field service users and security roles

 Go to Settings > Users, and then select the field technician's record.

 Verify that the record includes an address.

 If there isn't already an address for the user, navigate to the Microsoft 365 admin center and enter one.
-To display the address in the Dynamics 365 for Customer Engagement organization, refresh the page.
+To display the address in the Dynamics 365 organization, refresh the page.

-- To enable geocoding in the Dynamics 365 for Customer Engagement organization, navigate to Resource Scheduling > Administration > Scheduling Parameters.
+- To enable geocoding in the Dynamics 365 organization, go to Resource Scheduling > Administration > Scheduling Parameters.

 - To tag a latitude and longitude for the address on the user record, set Connect to Maps to Yes.
 The API key is filled out automatically to use Bing Maps API.